Table of Contents

 - Distribution: Mountainous regions in the Himalayan Mountains and western China.

-- Threats: Largely due to overhunting and the destruction of their natural habitat, takin are considered Endangered in China and Vulnerable per the IUCN.
+- Threats: Largely due to overhunting and the destruction of their natural habitat, takin are considered Endangered in China and Vulnerable as per the IUCN.

 - Endemic to the Western Ghats.
 Inhabits areas that are far from human disturbance.